FemicrownX/FemicrownX/README.md

 🎓 **Master’s Student in Computer Engineering** at **Federal University of Rio Grande, Brazil**
 📊 Specializing in **AI, Data Science, Machine Learning, and Predictive Analytics**
-📡 Currently expanding my knowledge in ** Cloud Solutions (AWS), AI Algorithms, and Statistical Modeling through coursework and practical applications."**
+📡 Currently expanding my knowledge in **Cloud Solutions (AWS), AI Algorithms, and Statistical Modeling through coursework and practical applications.**

 ---